 Most importantly, a VPN provides a layer of security.
 Look at the picture below.

 Whether it’s a computer, smartphone or tablet, it connects to the internet through an internet service provider.
 Those servers send you information and they pick up information about you, your IP address, location, device and more.

 A VPN blocks the two-way exchange of information.
 The IP address and location data come from the VPN host’s server, so the servers on the other end learn nothing about you or your data.
 Hackers, scammers and thieves won’t be able to get you, your data, your travels or your money.

 Best VPN features

-You want a VPN that doesn’t harvest and sell your information, which works across several devices.
+You want a VPN that doesn’t harvest and sell your information and works across several devices.
 Most of all, it has to be easy to use.
 I use my sponsor ExpressVPN because it is all of this.
 Check out the list below.